elsa-workflows/elsa-website/docs/guides-document-approval.md

 )
 ```

-We encounter the `SetVariable` activity again.
-This time to initialize another variable we call `Approved`.
+This time we use the `SetVariable` activity to initialize another variable called `Approved`.
 This variable is used later on to check whether the reviewer clicked the `Approve` or `Reject` link (triggering the appropriate signal).
 We need to initialize this variable beforehand because in the next activity, we will **fork** execution into 3 branches, one of which initiates a **timer** that periodically checks this variable.
 If the variable were undefined, the workflow would **fault**.